Funny-team-project/API/README.md

 This repository implements the project API

-File Application.ki launches the API
+File Application.kt launches the API